 If you’re renovating a room to turn into a home office, there are two ways to get the most out of what could be a fairly expensive undertaking.

 First, consider signing up for an introductory zero interest credit card with a lengthy intro APR period.
-The Wells Fargo Platinum card, for example, offers zero interest on purchases and qualifying balance transfers for 18 months (15.49 – 24.99 percent variable APR thereafter), which can help you pay off your project over time instead of incurring all the costs at once.
+The Wells Fargo Platinum card, for example, offers zero interest on purchases from account opening and qualifying balance transfers for 18 months (16.49 – 24.49 percent variable APR thereafter), which can help you pay off your project over time instead of incurring all the costs at once.

 When you use a zero percent intro APR card to fund a large purchase, you’re essentially giving yourself an interest-free loan.
 Just make sure you can pay off the costs of your home office before the intro APR period expires, so you don’t end up paying interest on your outstanding balance.